Scottish Athletics

-Scottish Athletics, stylised as scottishathletics, is the governing body for the sport of athletics in Scotland.
+Scottish Athletics (Lùth-chleasachd na h-Alba), stylised as scottishathletics, is the governing body for the sport of athletics in Scotland.
 As such it is responsible for organising annual championships, maintaining rules for competition and ratifying records.
 It also selects teams for international competition, and coordinates courses for those aspiring to coach or officiate at meetings.
 Scottish Athletics is a member of the Commonwealth Games Council for Scotland, and part of UK Athletics, the national governing body for the sport in the United Kingdom.
 It was established as a limited company on 1 April 2001, when it succeeded the Scottish Athletics Federation (SAF), which had in turn succeeded the Scottish Amateur Athletic Association that had organised the sport since its inception in February 1883.